|

 Note for Attendees: Because I won't likely have time to change all the dates every year this page is up, I am providing only the general timeframe for each festival.
 Please scan the list early and contact the hosting sites to be sure you don't miss a good one.

-Also, request a clinic schedule before you send any money.
+Request a clinic schedule before you plan any trips or send any money.
 It will be provisional, of course, but some festivals offer different clinics every year, and you should have reasonable assurance that there will be something there for you.

 So stay tuned!